Polyamory: Opposition

-Yasmin Nair, a co-founder of Against Equality, an anti-capitalist collective of radical queer and trans writers, thinkers, and artists, criticized polyamory.
-She argued that polyamory does not make someone radical, and said that the discourse around polyamory is tiring and not liberating, only fetishizing a "peculiar form of monogamy...and long-term relationships".
-Julie Bindel also penned a criticism in The Guardian, saying that "co-opting and rebranding of polygamy" is disturbing, while saying that "modern proponents of polyamory "tend to ignore gender-dynamics" and called polyamory the choice of "overwhelmingly white, affluent, university-educated, and privileged folk".
+Yasmin Nair, a co-founder of Against Equality, has criticized polyamory.
+She has stated that polyamorists are not inherently radical, and said that the discourse around polyamory is unengaging and not liberating, only fetishizing a "peculiar form of monogamy...and long-term relationships".
+In a 2013 article in The Guardian, Julie Bindel described polyamory a "co-opting and rebranding of polygamy".
+She argued that contemporary proponents of polyamory often overlooked gender dynamics and characterized it as a choice predominantly made by "overwhelmingly white, affluent, university-educated, and privileged folk".
 The conservative National Review claimed that "widespread acceptance of polyamory could make society worse off" with supposed false notions of honesty.
-Conor Friedersdorf of The Atlantic said that while he would welcome a polyamorous family as neighbors, it would not make sense to call their arrangement a civil marriage with the entitlements and rights that came with it.
+Conor Friedersdorf, writing in The Atlantic in 2015, expressed his opposition to polyamorous civil marriages.